Juice Wrld's Mom Breaks Silence on Rapper's Tragic Death

 After news of Juice's death broke, several celebrities paid tribute to the "Lucid Dreams" star.

-"Juice made a profound impact on the world in such a short period of time," his record company said in a statement to E!
+"Juice made a profound impact on the world in such a short period of time," his record company, Interscope Geffen A&M Records, said in a statement to E!
 News.
 "He was a gentle soul, whose creativity knew no bounds, an exceptional human being and artist who loved and cared for his fans above everything else.
 To lose someone so kind and so close to our hearts is devastating.
 Our thoughts are with Juice's family and friends, everyone at his label Grade A, and his millions of fans around the world."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.